-This area is along the way to the Abandoned Hut, and as such if you can get it to appear, you might as well attempt it.
+This area is between Oleg’s Trading Post and the Abandoned Hut, along the northern-most edge of the Northern Narlmarches.
+You’ll most likely spot it during your trip to the Abandoned Hut, and if you can get it to appear, you might as well attempt it.
 The directions to reach the Oak-That-Strayed from Oleg’s Trading Post are as follows:

 At the third empty node to the west of Oleg’s Trading Post, save your game, then venture northwest.
 If you’re lucky, the Oak-That-Strayed should appear north of the path you’re on.

-She may sound like a rough customer, but even a sloppy assault against her is likely to succeed, as she’s not terribly well-protected, and her spell-casting regularly provokes Attacks of Opportunity.
-Lacking any support, she can really be slain by rushing her and cutting her down, although she’ll probably inflict her fair share of damage, too.
+She may sound like a rough customer, but even a sloppy assault against her has a good chance to succeed, as her Armor Class isn’t terribly high.
+Her concentration score is decent, though, and she’ll resist five points of damage from each attack due to Damage Reduction (DR 5/cold iron, in this case), which will further increase her odds of keeping her focus as she casts.
+Lacking any support, she can usually be slain by rushing her and cutting her down, although she’ll probably inflict her fair share of damage, too.

 After you consign the Dryad to the compost heap, you’ll still have to deal with the lingering effects of the Spike Stones spell she cast, which persists after her demise.
 Your only options now are to wait for the spell to expire (with a duration of one hour per caster level, this is going to be a wretchedly long wait), or to move your characters out of it, hoping for good Reflex Saves or, more likely, watching them take damage, flopping over into unconsciousness, then quickly rising back up - you’re not in combat any more, after all.
 Even after you escape the Spike Stones area of effect, you’ll have to deal with persistent foot injuries slowing your characters down for a while.
 Truly a nuisance of a spell.